top of page

 Our Team

 UBC Orbit prides itself in providing a safe learning environment for members of all disciplines and technical backgrounds to gain hands-on experience in the development of a satellite for harsh space environments.
+Our team represents the forefront of highly capable like-minded students willing to go above and beyond in the name of innovation.

-Our Advisors
+Advisors

 Dave.jpg

-Professor David G. Michelson
+Prof. David G. Michelson

-P.ENG, UBC Electrical
+UBC Electrical & Computer Engineering

 Dylan headshot.png